Nishimura Ekiu v. United States

 Nishimura Ekiu v.
-United States, 142 U.S. 651 (1892), was a United States Supreme Court case challenging the constitutionality of some provisions of the Immigration Act of 1891.
-The constitutionality of the law was challenged, and upheld.
-The case is one of two major cases that involved challenges to the Immigration Act of 1891 by Japanese immigrants, the other (and more famous) case being Yamataya v.
-Fisher.
+United States, 142 U.S. 651 (1892), is a landmark decision of the Supreme Court of the United States that upheld the constitutionality of a provision in the Immigration Act of 1891, a follow-up to the Immigration Act of 1882.
+The Immigration Act of 1891 further federalized immigration and nationality law, expanded immigration inspection, and established the Office of Superintendent of Immigration.

+The case arose concerning Nishimura Ekiu, a Japanese woman who came to the United States at the port of San Francisco, where she was then denied admission as a public charge.
+Ekiu subsequently sought judicial review of her admission denial, but section 8 of the Immigration Act of 1891, upheld in the case, provided for the administrative finality of these admissibility decisions.

+The case is viewed as the judicial beginning of the 1891 to 1952 "finality era", and is further significant for establishing that in judicial review of immigration and nationality law, the "decisions of executive or administrative officers, acting within powers expressly conferred by Congress, are due process of law".

 Background

 Backdrop of laws

-The United States had essentially unrestricted immigration until 1875.
 The Page Act of 1875 forbade the immigration of prostitutes and forced laborers from Asia, requiring Asian women to obtain certificates of character from Hong Kong prior to migrating.

-Starting in the 1880s, a number of laws were passed that deprived the Chinese of the right to migrate and deprived Chinese migrants of rights.
-The Angell Treaty of 1880 temporarily banned migration from China, and the Chinese Exclusion Act of 1882 extended the ban on migration of skilled and unskilled laborers for ten years.
+The Angell Treaty of 1880 temporarily banned migration from China, and the Chinese Exclusion Act of 1882 extended the ban on migration of laborers for ten years.
 Around the same time as the Chinese Exclusion Act, the Immigration Act of 1882 was passed.
 This law set the basic framework for immigration enforcement at sea ports.

-The Scott Act (1888) forbade Chinese migrants from re-entering the United States.
-This Act was effectively challenged in Chae Chan Ping v.
-United States, but the United States Supreme Court ruled against the litigant and upheld the law.
+The Scott Act of 1888 forbade Chinese migrants from re-entering the United States.
+This Act was challenged in Chae Chan Ping v.
+United States (1889), but the United States Supreme Court ruled against the litigant and upheld the law.